glycerine/b3/README.md

 The file subset selection syntax is a simple strings.Contains() based matching.
-Each filter string will be tested against the path.
-If strings.Contains(path, filter), then that path will be scanned.
-For more complex filtering, use the `b3 -i` flag to feed the paths (one per line) to `b3` on stdin.
+Each filter string will be tested against the whole path.
+If strings.Contains(path, filter), then that path will be checksummed.
+For more complex filtering, create your path list before hand and use the `b3 -i` flag to feed the paths (one per line) to `b3` on stdin.

 Example: